leeroy4000/leeroy4000/README.md

 ## 🎯 What I'm Working Toward

 Pursuing a remote DevOps/Infrastructure role where I can bring real-world systems experience to a team that values reliability and automation.
-When I'm not breaking things in the lab, I'm probably hosting a Valheim server for friends.
+When I'm not developing in the lab, I'm probably hosting a Valheim server for friends.

 ---